icapps/ios-cara/README.md

 Once this is done you are good to go.
 For more information on what configuration options are available, take a look at the documentation inside the `Configuration.swift` file.

 You will also need to implement the `retry(error:retry)` function.
 This function is responsible for custom error handling.
-When you return `true` the completion handler will not be triggered and this means that you will perform a retry at some point.
-Manually handle `retry()` in order to continue the execution.
+When you return `true` the completion handler will not be triggered.
+In this case you can choose to manually retry the request (call `retry()` after a token refresh), or just stop the flow.

 ```swift
 func retry(error: ResponseError, retry: @escaping () -> Void) -> Bool {